I am a fickle consumer who makes choices largely from research and empiricism rather than from … Continue reading

 Snow welcomed

-Our winter to date has been relatively dry, and some concern about the coming summer’s water supply has made its way into … Continue reading
+Our winter to date has been relatively dry, and some concern about the coming summer’s water supply … Continue reading

 Excuse me, your elevator is low on oil